SilenZcience/cat_win/DOCUMENTATION.md

 <a id="summary"></a>
 ### <a id="-f---files">-f, --files</a>

-Displays a small Summary at the End of Code execution showing every File used and their file Size.
+Displays a small Summary at the End of Code Execution showing every File used and their File Size.
-Using this Argument in uppercase (-F, --FILES) will ONLY display the Summary and stop Code execution.
+Using this Argument in Uppercase (-F, --FILES) will ONLY display the Summary and stop Code Execution.

 ```console
 > catw test.txt -f